 The B Corp community – and indeed all the other communities gathering in the name of inspiring positive change – can be the rehearsal stage for the many conversations we still need to have with our politicians, those controlling capital markets and with other businesses unable to see a possible alternative.

 And this is part of the inspiration and intention behind the new Collective Impact Leadership Programme I’m designing at She Leads Change.
-Launching in January 2020, the programme is a five-month experiential journey aimed at supporting female changemakers.
 We welcome females from diverse backgrounds to grow their personal and collective capacities for leading systemic change in a changing world across self, team, organisation, sector, and communities.

 Whether in the B Corp community, She Leads Change or other communities of change, I look forward to hearing more conversations that continue to broaden and become about our common system.